nielsenjared/nielsenjared.github.io/content/blog/data-structure-graph-breadth-first-search/index.md

 We just pick a vertex and start searching.

-For the sake of simplicity, let's choose vertex `A` as our starting point.
+For the sake of simplicity, let's choose vertex `A` as our starting point, or `root`, and `E` as our `goal`.
+TODO

-As we can see it is connected to vertices `B`, `C`, and `D`.
+As we can see, `A` is connected to vertices `B`, `C`, and `D`.

 Now we need to make a decision.

 Do we first search the vertices connected to `A`?
-Or do we choose one of the vertices connected to `A` and then search the vertices connected to it?
+Or do we choose _one_ of the vertices connected to `A` and then search the vertices connected to it?

 :thinking-face:

 This is the difference between BFS and DFS.

-With BFS, we search all of the edges connected to a vertex before moving on to search the edges of the connected vertices.
+With Breadth-First Search, we search all of the edges connected to a vertex before moving on to search the edges of the connected vertices.

-With DFS, we follow the paths of the edges connected to our starting vertex, or _search key_, one at a time, until we reach the end, then we backtrack and search the alternate paths, until we find the vertex we are looking for or we arrive back where we started.
+With Depth-First Search, we follow the paths of the edges connected to our starting vertex, or _search key_, one at a time, until we reach the end, then we backtrack and search the alternate paths, until we find the vertex we are looking for or we arrive back where we started.

 TODO THIS IS SIMILAR TO BINARY SEARCH TREE